Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. Substructures of a unit-field associated with fundamental (gravitational, electromagnetic, weak and strong) fields: The generator and associate components of the unit-field

 The orthogonality-like condition (\ref{eq211abc}) means that the interference (cross-correlation) $G-G$, $E-E$, $W-W$ and $S-S$ of the unit-field components of the same physical nature is permitted in the present model, while the interactions (cross-correlations) $G-E$, $G-W$, $G-S$, $E-W$, $E-S$ and $W-S$ of associate-components with the different physical natures is excluded.
 For an example, the condition (\ref{eq211abc}) permits the Newton gravitational force $F_N\sim m_{01}m_{02}/R^2$ and Coulomb electrical force $F_N\sim q_{01}q_{02}/R^2$, but does not support the Newton-Coulomb like forces $F_{C-N}\sim q_{01}m_{02}/R^2 $ and $F_{N-C}\sim m_{01}q_{02}/R^2 $, where $q$ denotes the electric charge of the unit-field (particle).
 One can easily extend the present model to a such kind of forces, if they do exist somewhere in the Universe.

 In the {\it{general (unified) form}}, the one-, two-, three- or four-component unit-field can be presented as

 where $a$ = 1, 2, 3 or 4, and the {\it{total associate-components (TACs)}} $\Phi^{1}_{n}$, $\Phi^{2}_{n}$, $\Phi^{3}_{n}$ and $\Phi^{4}_{n}$ correspond the one-, two-, three- and four-component unit-fields describing respectively by Eqs. (\ref{eq268abc}) - (\ref{eq271abc}), Eqs. (\ref{eq272abc}) - (\ref{eq277abc}), Eqs. (\ref{eq278abc}) - (\ref{eq281abc}) and Eq. (\ref{eq282abc}).
 The gravitational ($I=1$), electric ($I=2$), weak ($I=3$) and strong ($I=4$) {\it{associate-components (ACs)}} $\phi_{In}$ have the common unit-field generator ${\tilde \psi} _{0n}$.
 If the unit-field generator ${\tilde \psi} _{0n}$ vanishes, then the all components ${\tilde \psi} _{0n}\phi_{In}$ of the unit-field ${\psi _{0n}} $ disappear.
-In other words, the unit-field ${\psi _{0n}} $ is annihilated by vanishing the unit-field generator ${\tilde \psi} _{0n}$.
+That is to say that the unit-field ${\psi _{0n}} $ is annihilated by vanishing the unit-field generator ${\tilde \psi} _{0n}$.
 The zero total associate-component ($\Phi^{a}_{n}=0$) of the unit-field also annihilates the unit-field (particle).